-The first line indicates that a graph follows.
-The second line is the name of the graph.
-The third line is the number n of vertices.
+The $ symbol is used to separate graphs stored in a single file.
+The second line indicates that a graph follows.
+The third line is the name of the graph.
+The fourth line is the number n of vertices.
 The vertices are numbered 1..n.
-Vertex 1 is indicated by -1.
+The fifth line is the bounding rectangle of the window in which the graph is drawn.
+Then vertex 1 is indicated by -1.
 Its adjacent points follow.
 Vertex 2 is indicated by -2, then its adjacent points, etc. The end of the list is indicated by 0.

 Graphs in this format are very easily input.

 The graph adjacencies can be followed by the (h,v)-coordinates of the vertices.
-These are the horizontal and vertical offsets (integers) from the top left corner of the window.
-For the example above, coordinates appear as follows.
+These are the horizontal and vertical offsets from the top left corner of the window.
+For the example above, coordinates appear as follows.&Coordinates

 Additional optional information can also be included, such as the colour of the vertices, and a renaming of the points.
 Save some graphs in text format using G&G to see the format used.